-If so, we want you to join us as a Reporter on our dynamic education team.
-As part of this trailblazing group, you would contribute to Education Lab, a community-funded project that takes a Solutions Journalism approach to public education.
+If so, we want you to join us as a Reporter on our dynamic Education Lab team.
+Now in its six year, this community-funded project takes a solutions journalism approach to public education coverage.

-The full educational spectrum, from birth (or even before it) through college is your oyster.
-We want you to use investigative skills to illuminate problems and find the most promising responses – then turn those findings into beautiful copy and other forms of storytelling.
+We want you to use investigative skills to illuminate problems and find the most promising solutions – then turn those findings into lively copy and other forms of storytelling.
 These stories might be outside our region, so we’ll send you there.
 We want you to use empathy to bring new voices to our coverage, to consider engagement and human connection as you work.

 Successful candidates will have experience covering early-education programs, K-12 schools and colleges, and a strong understanding of education trends, policies and challenges at the state, local and federal level.
+We’re particularly interested in data skills and strong facility with school finance systems.
 We can’t wait to find you.